 Specific areas of support:

 computerDNA is an Apple Premium Service Provider offering both warranty and non-warranty break/fix repair service at our location in Blue Ash.
 We run our service department on a repair-queue system, based on a first-come, first-served system.
 We charge a minimum bench fee of $100 for our time invested in diagnosis and triage.
 This $100 will be applied to any subsequent work that is done on your repair, including our data services.
 Unlike the Apple Store, we do not offer while-you-wait bar appointments or consultations, but we do offer an average turnaround time of 2-3 business days.
-After the repair is complete in-house, we offer an option to deliver your Mac and set it back up at your site.
+You do not need to book an appointment but if you would like to let us know you are coming you are welcome to book one through Apples website here After the repair is complete in-house, we offer an option to deliver your Mac and set it back up at your site.

 Our technicians can provide and install upgrades, updates, and system software on your Mac.
 Give us a call to discuss RAM, SSD upgrades or possible system replacement.
 We will evaluate your situation and make the recommendation that makes sense for your needs and budget.